jayshields/jquery-php-ajax-pagination-example/README.md

 # jquery-php-ajax-pagination-example

 Example code for creating a paginated result set using PHP and AJAX.
-Specifically makes use of jQuery, Silex and Doctrine.
+Specifically makes use of jQuery, Silex and PDO.

 ## Prerequisites